Honeywell 800: Hardware

 Extra peripherals could be added running through additional controllers with a theoretical possibility of 56 tape units.

 Up to 12 more main memory banks could be added.

-A random access disc system with a capacity of 800 million alphanumeric characters could be added.
+A random-access disc system with a capacity of 800 million alphanumeric characters could be added.

-Multiprogram control allowed up to 8 programs to be sharing the machine, each with its own set of 32 special registers.
+Multiprogram control allowed up to eight programs to be sharing the machine, each with its own set of 32 special registers.

 A Floating-Point Unit was optionally available.
-The 48 bit word allowed a seven bit exponent and 40 bit mantissa.
+The 48-bit word allowed a seven-bit exponent and 40-bit mantissa.
 So numbers between 10−78 and 10+76 were possible and precision was 12 decimal places.
-If the customer did not buy the floating point unit, then floating point commands were implemented by software simulation.
+If the floating point unit was not installed, the floating-point commands were implemented by software simulation.

 Peripheral devices included: high-density magnetic tapes, high-speed line printers, fast card and paper tape readers and punches to high-capacity random access magnetic disc memories, optical scanners, self-correcting orthoscanners and data communications devices.